This post is also available in: Español

 Hispanic-style cheeses produced in the USA come in different forms and flavors.
 But all have one commonality – the best are made with Real California Milk, including the queso fresco and the crema (crem-ah) I used for the Mexican cheese soup recipe.

 Queso Fresco (Key-so Fres-co): Fresh, mild flavor, softens when heated.
-We use it in soups, crumbled to stuff enchiladas, and goes great with pasta too!
+We use it in soups, crumbled to stuff enchiladas, and it goes great with pasta too!

 Queso Oaxaca (Wa-ha-ka): Fresh, mild flavor, very creamy, melts like Mozzarella.
 This is perfect for stringy quesadillas and to add to molletes and semitas for an authentic Mexican flavor.